Elementary Education Major & Teacher Education Program

 The School of Education and Child Development offers a concurrent credit option for undergraduate education students meeting the requirements described in the Graduate Catalog.
 Eligible students may enroll in up to 9 credit hours of selected graduate courses from the Master in Education programs.
 Successful completion of these courses will earn both undergraduate credit toward the bachelor’s degree and graduate credit toward a master in education degree.
 This opportunity allows students to save on tuition costs and expedite their progress toward a Master in Education degree.

 The elementary education major and teacher education program are unique for its partnership with neighborhood schools.
 Education majors connect theory with practice by completing clinical experiences as an integrated part of their professional course work.

 For example, reading, mathematics and science methods courses schedule blocks of time when the class and the professor work as a team with teachers at local elementary schools to deliver individualized instruction to children.
 The result is increased academic performance by the children, and better qualified education students who graduate with practical experience and the ability to connect theory to practice.

-The elementary education curriculum consists of the Drury CORE Curriculum, education courses and a combination of additional subject area courses that fulfill the 21-hour concentration area required for state certification.
+The elementary education curriculum consists of the Your Drury Fusion curriculum, education courses and a combination of additional subject area courses that fulfill the 21-hour concentration area required for state certification.